vmware-archive/gopivnet/README.md

 gopivnet -help
 Usage of gopivnet:
-  -file="": filename where to save the pivotal product -product="": product to download
+  -file="": filename where to save the pivotal product -fileType="": type of file.
+Defaults to 'pivotal' tile -product="": product to download
   -token="": pivnet token
   -version="": version of the product.
 If missing download the latest version